o-hill/Invasive-Species-Classification/README.md

 # Invasive Species Classification

-This is a tool to help biologists working with Michigan Aerospace annotate drone imagery of natural areas, working towards a goal of using neural networks to classify and tag invasive species in environments at risk.
+A tool to help biologists working with Michigan Aerospace annotate drone imagery of natural areas, working towards a goal of using neural networks to classify and tag invasive species in environments at risk.